j-bd/yolo_v3/README.md

 You can find more information directly on the [website](https://pjreddie.com/darknet/yolo/)

+## Installation

+Before launching this algorithm, you need to clone darknet (yolov3 package) in your project directory (to be created by yourself and mentionned when launching the algorithm).
+To do it, please follow the instructions on this [website](https://pjreddie.com/darknet/install/).
+Check options available before enter ```make``` command as GPU and so on.

 ## Data source

 I used data made available by "Radiological Society of North America" on Kaggle.
 The challenge name is ["RSNA Pneumonia Detection Challenge"](https://www.kaggle.com/c/rsna-pneumonia-detection-challenge).